 When considering the placement, there is no need for applicants to directly contact practices, but if you have had discussions with a practice, it is helpful to know this.

-Once doctors have completed the required assessments to commence the I&R scheme, HEE will contact potential training practices to find him/her a suitable post.
+Once a doctor has completed the required assessments to commence the I&R scheme, HEE will contact potential training practices to find a suitable post for them.